The Platonists

 Heraclides also contributed to a distinctive atomic theory, apparently influenced by Pythagorean and Democritean ideas.
 He posited 'unjoined particles' (anarmoi onkoi) — discrete, qualitatively differentiated corpuscles — as the basic constituents of matter.
 Unlike Democritean atoms, which differ only in shape, size, and arrangement, Heraclides' corpuscles seem to have possessed intrinsic qualitative differences.
 This corpuscular theory was later taken up by Asclepiades of Bithynia in his medical philosophy.

 His literary output was enormous and extraordinarily varied.
 He wrote dialogues featuring figures returning from the dead (Abaris, Empedocles) who reported on the afterlife and the transmigration of souls — a Pythagorean-Platonic theme presented in vivid narrative form.
 He discussed musical theory, Homeric criticism, political constitutions, and the nature of pleasure.
 His work On the Things in Hades described the underworld with a concreteness that went well beyond Plato's eschatological myths.
-He is also credited with coining (or at least popularizing) the term 'philosopher' — attributing its invention to Pythagoras (Cicero, Tusculan Disputations V.3.8–9).
+He is also credited with transmitting — in his philosophical dialogues — the anecdote in which Pythagoras, asked at the games in Phlius what art he professed, declined the title of 'sophist' (master of wisdom) and called himself instead a 'philosopher' (lover of wisdom).
+The story, reported by Cicero (Tusculan Disputations V.3.8–9), identifies Heraclides as the literary source, but the coinage of 'philosopher' belongs to Pythagoras in the anecdote, not to Heraclides himself.

 Heraclides represents a path not taken in the development of the Academy — a combination of speculative cosmology, Pythagorean mysticism, and literary creativity that was marginalized by the more systematic and sober approaches of Xenocrates and Polemo.
 His astronomical ideas, though largely forgotten in the ancient world, were rediscovered during the Renaissance and contributed to the intellectual context in which Copernicus worked.